harvard-lts/CURIOSity/README.md

 ### Admin login info

 You can find login credentials in the [db/seeds.rb](db/seeds.rb) file.
-These SHOUDL NOT be brought in to anything beyond local.
+These SHOULD NOT be brought in to anything beyond local.

 To import these: